-If the flowrate falls below 0.6 SCFH (± 0.2 SCFH), then the sample draw detector will initiate a low flow alarm.
+If the flowrate falls below 0.6 SCFH ( $\pm 0.2$ SCFH), then the sample draw detector will initiate a low flow alarm.
 In a low flow alarm the Fail LED will turn on and the pump will shut off.
-In addition, the CO and H_2S sensor signals to the controller will be interrupted by the sample draw detector resulting in a failure indication for the CO and H_2S channels at the controller.
-If a low flow alarm occurs, press the pump reset switch for about 2 seconds to restart the pump, turn off the Fail LED, and resume proper sensor signal transmission to the controller.
+If a low flow alarm occurs, press the pump reset switch for about 2 seconds to restart the pump and turn off the Fail LED.
 If the condition continues, find the cause of the reduced flow, correct it, and restart the pump with the pump reset switch.
 A flow reduction can be caused by a flow blockage, a leak in the flow system, a malfunctioning pressure switch, or a malfunctioning pump.